Common questions about ADHD & autism in Scotland

 A thorough ADHD assessment should include:

-A reputable provider should follow NICE guideline NG87 or Scotland's clinical guidance in SIGN 145.
+A reputable provider should follow the NICE ADHD guideline (NG87), the recognised assessment standard used in Scotland.
 Be cautious of any provider offering a very short single-session assessment with no collateral information.

 How much does a private ADHD assessment cost in Scotland?